 - Garnish the malpuas with pistachio nuts and serve warm or cold.

-- You can dunked the malpuas in syrup or can have it dry or to make it more savoury serve it along with rabdi.
+- You can dunked the malpuas in syrup or can have it dry or to make it more delectable by serving it with rabri.

 - Dissolve the cornflour in one teaspoon of warm milk and mix it with the reduced milk.

 - It will thicken the milk and you will get the desired texture.